simonmichael/hledger_site/src/index.md

 A date and description, followed by several indented account postings, with two or more spaces between each account name and its amount.
 Colons indicate subaccounts.
+Here are the parts in more detail:

+[![a hledger transaction entry, showing names of parts](https://raw.githubusercontent.com/RobertNielsen1/hledger/master/hledger%20basic%20transaction%20--%20terms.png)](https://github.com/RobertNielsen1/hledger/blob/master/hledger%20basic%20transaction%20--%20terms.png)

+A transaction is a movement of money between accounts.
-The amounts in a transaction must add up to zero.
+So the amounts in a transaction must add up to zero.
 If you leave one amount blank, it will be calculated automatically.

 A positive amount means "added to this account", a negative amount means "removed from this account" ([debit and credit](https://plaintextaccounting.org/FAQ#where-are-debits-and-credits)).

-Here are the parts in more detail:

-[![a hledger transaction entry, showing names of parts](https://raw.githubusercontent.com/RobertNielsen1/hledger/master/hledger%20basic%20transaction%20--%20terms.png)](https://github.com/RobertNielsen1/hledger/blob/master/hledger%20basic%20transaction%20--%20terms.png)

 Here's the start of a journal, with comments.
 To follow along with these examples, you can save this as your journal file.